Albert-Gao/ProjectReport/Reports/Readme.md

 #NOTIFICTION
 =====
-Just update your report to the directory named *Report*
+Just update your report to the directory named *Reports*